stefenphelps/stefenphelps.com/src/pages/blog/wordpress-much-more-than-just-a-blogging-tool.md

 ---
-title: "Wordpress - Much More Than Just a Blogging Tool"
+title: 'Wordpress - Much More Than Just a Blogging Tool'
+description: 'How and why WordPress should be used for more than just a blog'
-publishDate: "2012-04-04"
+publishDate: '2012-04-04'
 categories:
-  - "cms"
+  - 'cms'
-  - "wordpress"
+  - 'wordpress'
 author: Stefen Phelps
 layout: '../../layouts/BlogPost.astro'
 ---